cgoranov/arkham-asylum-front-end/README.md

 4. Make sure the backend API is cloned, open and the server is running using **rails s**.

 5. In the command-line, type **npm start** to launch application.
-Seperate broswer window should open.
+Separate browser window should open.

 6. Enjoy Dark Knight fans.